FOR APPOINTMENTS (704) 831-8968

 Check out this great video about what it is like to live with Post Traumatic Stress

-We presently accept most Aetna, Blue Cross Blue Shield, United Healthcare, and TriCare plans.
+We presently accept most Blue Cross Blue Shield (excluding Blue Local and Blue Value),

-We are able to accept HSA and FSA debit cards for mental health services.
+We are able to accept HSA and FSA debit cards for services.